mainkoon81/Study-R-Visualization/README.md

 ```
 <img src="https://user-images.githubusercontent.com/31917400/36228666-b9107e2c-11cc-11e8-9bba-fe7381273805.jpg" />

- - [1) Histogram]
+ - [1) Histogram & Discreteness]
    - We can immediately notice some important discreetness to the distribution below.
 There appear to be prices at which there are many observations, but then no observations in adjacent prices.
 This makes sense if prices are set in a way that applies to many of the consumers.
 There are some purchases that involve much lower prices, and if we are interested in price sensitivity, we definitely want to consider what sort of variations is in these prices.
-Now, I also want you to note that **if we chose a different bin width**, we might obscure this discreetness.
+Now, I also want you to note that **if we chose a different bin width**, we might obscure this discreteness.
    - Say if I chose a bandwidth equal to ten.
 In this histogram, we would miss the observation for some of the empty spaces for the adjacent prices.
 So, it's no surprise that for this very discreet data this histogram is a very biased model.
 ```
 ggplot(aes(x=price), data=yo) + geom_histogram(color='red')